epsilon537/boxlambda/docs/sw_comp_picolibc.md

 The vector table is a table with code entry points for all sorts of CPU events: interrupts, exceptions, etc. The Boot/Reset Vector, i.e. the very first instruction executed when the CPU comes out of reset, is part of this table.

-I'm using the Vector Table from the *Hello World* example program included in the *ibex_wb* repository.
 The Vector Table file is located at [boxlambda/sw/components/bootstrap/vectors.S](https://github.com/epsilon537/boxlambda/blob/master/sw/components/bootstrap/vectors.S).

 The Ibex Boot/Reset vector is at offset 0x80.
 After some CPU register initialization, the code branches off to **_start**, the entry point into the **crt0** module.

+For more info on vectors.S, check the [Interrupt Handling](sw_comp_irqs.md) page.

 #### Crt0